Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

-\subsection{A \catsymm\ approach for gapped and gapless phases}
+\subsection{A \symmTO\ approach for gapped and gapless phases}

-A 1+1D system with $S_3$ symmetry has a \catsymm\ described a 2+1D topological order, whose topological excitations are described by $S_3$ quantum double $\eGau_{S_3}$ (\ie $S_3$ gauge theory with charge excitations, see Table \ref{S3FusionRules}).
-From Section \ref{MMA}, we find that a condensable algebra $\cA=\bigoplus_{a\in \eM} A^a a$ in $\eM$ must satisfies
+1+1D $S_3$ symmetry is described a \symmTO\ (\ie a 2+1D topological order) whose topological excitations are described by $S_3$ quantum double $\eGau_{S_3}$ (\ie $S_3$ gauge theory with both charge and flux excitations, as described in Table \ref{S3FusionRules}).
+From Appendix \ref{MMA}, we find that a condensable algebra $\cA=\bigoplus_{a\in \eM} A^a a$ in $\eM$ must satisfies

 Solving the above conditions for $\eM=\eGau_{S_3}$, we find the following potential condensable algebras